briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 }
 ```

-The string would end up loaded into memory when we ran the program.
+The string would be loaded into memory when we ran the program.
 The actual
 address it gets isn't important.
 Let's imagine it shows up at the address 1000.
 Then, that subset of memory would look like this: